 These proposed monitoring and lahar detection sites have been evaluated through an environmental assessment (EA) in compliance with the National Environmental Policy Act to support public engagement and inform agency decision making regarding the USGS proposal.
-The EA will be available for public review and comment from May 27 - June 25, 2021.

 * indicates the current step in the planning process

 Step 1.
 Evaluate USGS proposal, identify NPS purpose and need, identify planning issues and develop preliminary alternatives

 Step 4.
 Refine alternatives and conduct effects analysis

 Step 5.
 Prepare environmental assessment document